bloomberg/memray/docs/run.rst

 every single allocation and deallocation that the traced program makes), it can also act as a sampling profiler.
-This is especially useful for profiling the performance of a long running program, as the result files from these programs tend to be very large and can be difficult to analyze.
+This is especially useful for profiling the performance of a long running program, as the result files from these programs tend to be very large and can be difficult to analyze since the reporters will take a long time to process these large capture files.
 When using Memray as a sampling profiler, a statistical process known as a "Bernoulli process" will be used to sample the program instead.
 The result file in this mode will not accurately represent all allocations that ever happened but a